Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Introduction

 \end{itemize}

-This paper puts forth solutions and verifies their effectiveness in addressing the above challenges.
-The main contributions are as follows: \begin{itemize} \item We put forth a Time-specific transaction Selection and Ordering (TSO) algorithm to disambiguate and align the transaction selection and ordering at all nodes.
-Although nodes can independently and freely select transactions for blocks, rational nodes would not do so because they can maximize their GAS revenues and save computing costs by executing TSO.
-In addition, we propose a pre-packed blockbody synchronization protocol with which the nodes exchange pre-packed blockbody information with their neighbors to synchronize their blockbody securely.

-\item We put forth a pre-validation algorithm to accelerate block propagation.
-For block validation in Ethereum and most blockchains that support smart contracts, nodes need to execute the transactions to compute a global state updated by the block.
-This computed global state is checked against the global state contained in the block header of the received block for validation purposes.
-Since the execution order of the transactions matters to the global state, by convention the transactions in a block are executed sequentially.
-However, the Coinbase transaction information of the block is not available yet before the arrival of the new block.
-To achieve effective pre-validation, we propose an algorithm to identify the transaction chain that involves the Coinbase transaction.
-Then, the pre-validation algorithm can pre-validate the block to the largest possible extent, leaving only transactions that depend on the Coinbase to be validated during block propagation.

-\item We collected measurements over the Ethereum MainNet to make sure our scheme is targeting the right pain points.
-Our measurements show that i) block validation time in Ethereum is primarily determined by transaction executions; and ii) directly applying the compact-block protocol to Ethereum causes poor performance since there is a 90\% probability of an extra round of communication for missing-transaction requests.
-This observation of Ethereum inspires the focal point of the design of BBP.

-\item We implemented BBP and conducted experiments over a large-scale blockchain network with many nodes to evaluate its performance.
-We compare BBP with other block propagation schemes based on the experimental results.
-The experiment results show that BBP has the least block propagation time.
-Compared with the current protocol of Ethereum, BBP reduces the block propagation time by 4x.
-Importantly, our work shows that BBP has a constant-level block propagation time for blocks with modest to large numbers of transactions, thereby demonstrating the full TPS scalability of BBP.

-\end{itemize} The rest of this paper is organized as follows.
-Section \ref{measurement} examines and dissects the block propagation time of the Ethereum system.
-An overview of our BBP protocol is also given in Section \ref{BBPOVERVIEW}.
-Section \ref{BBPDesign} follows by elaborating the systematic design of BBP.
+The rest of this paper is organized as follows.
+Section \ref{theoretical} analyzes the theoretical scalability of our basic BBP scheme.
+Section \ref{measurement_main} discusses the design of a practical BBP scheme based on Ethereum.
+Section \ref{BBPDesign} follows by elaborating on the systematic design of BBP.
 Section \ref{expeva} analyzes the block propagation delays of different protocols and discusses our experimental results.
 Section \ref{RELATEWORK} overviews related work.
 Section \ref{CONCLUSION} concludes this work.